Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 We’ve established APIs are software mediators.
 Another way to think of them is as a type of software interface that grants other applications access to specific data and methods.

 One of the most popular architectures used to build APIs is the REpresentational State Transfer (REST) pattern.
-The REST architectural design enables the client and server to be implemented independently of one another without being aware of each other - this means code on either side can be changed without worrying about how the change will affect the other.
+The REST architectural design enables the client and server to be implemented independently of one another without being aware of each other.
+This means code on either side can be changed without worrying about how the change will affect the other.

-They are a set of guidelines designed to simplify communications between software, thereby making the process of accessing data more straightforward and logical.
+REST APIs, therefore, follow a set of guidelines designed to simplify communications between software, thereby making the process of accessing data more straightforward and logical.
 Don’t worry if you don’t know these guidelines; you don’t need to know them to get started – what you do need to know is how data is exposed from REST services.

 Data from REST web services are exposed to the internet through a public URL, which can be accessed by sending an HTTP request.

-HTTP Methods
+HTTP Request Methods Overview

 Let’s rewind to our restaurant analogy; to order food at a restaurant, the waiter will approach you, and you say what you want.
 The waiter then passes your request to the chef, who makes the meal and passes it to the waiter to return to you.
 In other words, the chef wouldn’t cook your meal until your request has been sent.